 The matching portion of a rule specifies the criteria that a packet must meet in order for the associated action (or “target”) to be executed.

-iptables extensions available on the system.
+iptables extensions.
 Rules can be constructed to match by protocol type, destination or source address, destination or source port, destination or source network, input or output interface, headers, or connection state among other criteria.
-These can be combined to create fairly complex rule sets to distinguish between different traffic.
+These can be combined to create complex rule sets to distinguish between different traffic.

-A target is the action that are triggered when a packet meets the matching criteria of a rule.
+A “target” refers to the actions that are triggered when a packet meets the matching criteria of a rule.
 Targets are generally divided into two categories:

 netfilterhook.
 Depending on the return value provided, the hook might drop the packet or allow the packet to continue to the next stage of processing.

 The availability of each target within rules will depend on context.
 For instance, the table and chain type might dictate the targets available.
 The extensions activated in the rule and the matching clauses can also affect the availability of targets.

 There is also a special class of non-terminating target: the jump target.
 Jump targets are actions that result in evaluation moving to a different chain for additional processing.
 We’ve covered the built-in chains which are tied to the